Covid-19 Vaccines

 Disaster Preparedness Tip Sheets for Seniors

-Click on the link below for downloadable tip sheets from the California Department of Aging regarding: Coping with floods, hot weather and winter; Disaster preparedness for pets, earthquakes, power outages and wildfires.
+Click on the link below for downloadable guide and tip sheets from the California Department of Aging and Department of Rehabilitation regarding: Disaster preparedness for before, during, and after disasters such as earthquakes. wildfires, and other natural disasters and tips on how to cope with floods, hot weather and winter.

 Disaster Preparedness Tip Sheets Link